White Sox vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene has seven doubles, two triples, five home runs, 17 walks and 17 RBI (53 total hits).
-He has swiped five bases.
+- Greene has 55 hits with seven doubles, two triples, five home runs, 19 walks and 18 RBI.
+He's also stolen five bases.

-- Greene will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .250 with a double, a home run, four walks and an RBI.
+- Greene has picked up at least one hit in four straight games.
+During his last five outings he is batting .368 with a double, a home run, six walks and two RBI.

 Greene Recent Games